elpeix/kaa/README.md

 > [!WARNING]
 > Deprecated.
 Use kaa.json to configure server

-Requires file definitions.py at the top of the project:
+File definitions.py at the top of the project:

 ```python
 import logging